- spare parts logistics

-In 2004, ALOIS KOBLER GmbH began planning the restructuring of its entire distribution logistics.
+At that time, ALOIS KOBLER GmbH began planning the restructuring of its entire distribution logistics.
 Part of this project included comprehensive upgrading work on the systems deployed within the shipping centre operated at its Kötz head office.

 The legacy warehouse management system, "LLS", developed specifically for AL-KO, was replaced in its entirety by the SAP Logistics Execution System (SAP LES), since the existing WMS was incapable of offering adequate options in terms of extensibility, maintenance and backwards compatibility.